1. Home

 Illustration by Skatteetaten

 The Norwegian tax year runs from January to December.
-Annual taxes are filed electronically on or before the 30th of April.
+Annual taxes are filed electronically on or before April 30th.
 In Norway, the tax system is divided into several brackets.

 When calculating your tax rate, make sure to factor in income tax (22%), National Insurance (calculated on personal income), and your bracket tax (calculated on personal income).
 Norway also has a wealth tax, which is paid on cars, property, shares, bank deposits, etc.

-In March/April you will receive notice that you can check your Tax return ("Skattemelding") and you can log-in with MinID and see the adjustment.
-Note: if there is nothing to amend then just submit it.
-If there are changes needed, make sure to adjust and submit the "Skattemelding" before April 30th.
+In March/April you will receive notice that your tax return is available for review ("Skattemelding").
+You can log in with MinID and see any adjustments.
+Note: if there is nothing to amend then submit it.
+If there are changes needed, make the necessary adjustments and submit the "Skattemelding" by April 30th.

 The system itself is easy to navigate, and the easiest way is to submit your self assessment online.